3 Transformations

 Convolution

-The pdmf for \(y\) is obtained by repeated application of convolution (symbolised by the \(\ast\) operator): \[ f_y(y) = \left(f_{x_1} \ast f_{x_2} \ast \ldots f_{x_n}\right)(y) \]
+The pdmf for \(y\) is obtained by repeatedly convolving (denoted by the asterisk \(\ast\) operator) the pdmfs of the \(x_i\): \[ f_y(y) = \left(f_{x_1} \ast f_{x_2} \ast \ldots f_{x_n}\right)(y) \]

-The convolution of two functions is defined as (continuous case) \[ \left(f_{x_1}\ast f_{x_2}\right)(y)=\int_x f_{x_1}(x)\, f_{x_2}(y-x) dx \] and (discrete case) \[ \left(f_{x_1}\ast f_{x_2}\right)(y)=\sum_x f_{x_1}(x)\, f_{x_2}(y-x) \] Convolution is commutative and associative so it can be applied in any order to compute the convolution of multiple functions.
-Furthermore, the convolution of pdfms yields another pdmf.
+The convolution of two functions is defined as (continuous case) \[ \left(f_{x_1}\ast f_{x_2}\right)(y)=\int_x f_{x_1}(x)\, f_{x_2}(y-x) dx \] and (discrete case) \[ \left(f_{x_1}\ast f_{x_2}\right)(y)=\sum_x f_{x_1}(x)\, f_{x_2}(y-x) \] Convolution is commutative and associative so so you may convolve multiple pdmfs in any order or grouping.
+Furthermore, the convolution of pdfms yields another pdmf, i.e. the resulting function integrates to one.

 Many commonly used random variables can be viewed as the outcome of convolutions.
 For example, the sum of Bernoulli variables yields a binomial random variable and the sum of normal variables yields another normal random variable.